England Prairie Pioneer Club is a non-profit 501 (c)(3) organization of about 100 members from central Minnesota.

 An 80' x 64' building was erected, complete with a kitchen.

-In 1983, the railroad icehouse from Staples, MN was donated and moved on the grounds; the building was cut down the center in order to move it.
+In 1983, the railroad building from Staples, MN was donated and moved on the grounds; the building was cut down the center in order to move it.
 Half of this building became the saloon, which a few years ago was changed into an exhibit building.
-The other half of the building is used for storing gas engines.
+In 2020 it became our Ice Cream Shoppe & Mercantile.
+The other half of the building is our small engine building.

 In 1989, a museum and blacksmith shop was added.